javascript-tutorial/en.javascript.info/2-ui/1-document/14-styles-and-classes/article.md

 - The `style.cssText` property corresponds to the whole `"style"` attribute, the full string of styles.

-To read the resolved styles (after all CSS is applied and final values are calculated):
+To read the resolved styles (with respect to all classes, after all CSS is applied and final values are calculated):

 - The `getComputedStyles(elem[, pseudo])` returns the style-like object with them.
 Read-only.